Skip to content

-Goncho — The Honcho Port
+Goncho Honcho Memory

 Status: Living document.
 First pass covers philosophy, Honcho architecture (extracted from upstream plastic-labs/honcho), the internal Go port plan, and its relationship to Phase 3.
+The latest docs-driven delta from Honcho v3 is captured in Honcho Docs Study Plan, worker-ready execution slices are captured in Agent Work Packets, and operator/runtime decisions are captured in Operator Playbook.

 Audience: Gormes contributors and future AI agents continuing the port.
 This is an architecture reference, not a migration cookbook — the cookbook lives in docs/superpowers/specs/2026-04-21-goncho-architecture-design.md and the Phase 3 ledger in architecture_plan/phase-3-memory.md.